“Not forgiving is like swallowing rat poison and waiting for the rat to die.” (3)

 Forgiveness protects our relationships from the damage of the past.
 It frees us from the demand for perfection as it overlooks faults and offenses.
 If we are constantly receiving the forgiveness of God, we will naturally stop holding others to a standard they cannot meet by themselves.
 Realize, forgiveness and reconciliation are two different things.
 Forgiveness frees others from my judgment, vengeance, and desire for retribution.
 Forgiveness frees me from bitterness and overcomes hurts others have caused.
 However, forgiveness does not absolve from sin.
 Forgiveness does not have anything to do with future trust.
 Consequently, the offer of forgiveness does not mean that trust has been restored.
 In most cases trust has to be re-earned.
 Consequently, a forgiven person may still be an untrustworthy person.
 Reconciliation is a process of healing between the offender and the offended.
-Reconciliation demands that the offender recognizes their offense, understand the pain it caused, offer restitution and assurance that the offending pattern will change.
+Reconciliation demands that the offender recognizes their offense, understands the pain it caused, offers restitution, and assurance that the offending pattern will change.
 Reconciliation is not always possible.
 Nevertheless, we can still forgive.
-Remember, Jesus forgave from the cross – Father forgive them for they know not what they do (Luke 23:34).
+Remember, Jesus forgave from the cross.
 (2)

 Do not be discouraged when forgiveness does not come easily.
 Forgiveness is less of a choice than a process.
 We must choose to forgive; however, God must work in our hearts to remove the bitterness and pain which may be hidden in layers (like an onion).
 Consequently, our choice to forgive may be contrary to our real, deeply buried feelings.
 Therefore, we must choose to forgive every time one of these memories surfaces.

-Then Peter came to him and said, “Lord, how many times must I forgive my brother who sins against me?
-As many as seven times?”
-Jesus said to him, “Not seven times, I tell you, but seventy-seven times!
-(Matthew 18:21,22)
+Then Peter came to him and said, "Lord, how many times must I forgive my brother who sins against me?
+As many as seven times?"
+Jesus said to him, "Not seven times, I tell you, but seventy-seven times!
+(Matthew 18:21,22 NET)

 We are to forgive until there is no emotion attached to the memory of the wrong done to us.
 If we by faith chose to forgive each time the memory returns, then God will cause the memory of the hurt to fade until it is gone (Genesis 41:51).